 Do we accept credit cards?

-Where again I get other information regarding similar services?
+Where I get other information regarding similar services?

-What are the side effects of steriod medications?
+What are the side effects of steroid medications?

 Does the building have an elevator?